 How Effective Is Cervical Cerclage?

-Research suggests that a cervical cerclage helps reduce the risk of a premature delivery.
+Research suggests that a cervical cerclage helps reduce the risk of premature delivery.
 However, this is greatly affected by some factors such as the timing and degree of cervical change before the cerclage.

 What To Expect